-Now Live: Easier Online License Applications!
+Now Live: Easier Online License Applications and Renewals!

-We are introducing a new LicensE Application Status Lookup tool.
-This tool will make it easier for employers to track the application status of current and future employees, and it will help academic advisors support students during the license application process.
-To access the Application Status Lookup tool, individuals will need an applicant's 10-digit PAR number.
+Our LicensE Application Status Lookup tool makes it easier for employees, and helps academic advisors support students during the license application process.
+To access the Application Status Lookup tool, you will need the applicant's 10-digit PAR number.
 An applicant may provide the number to anyone who could support their application.
-For more information, see our press release.
+Find more information in our news release about this tool.

 License Information

-Wis.
+Per Wis.
 Stat. § 440.08 (2), the required renewal date for the Licensed Midwives credential is 06/30/even years.
 Should you receive your initial credential in the months leading up to this date, you are still required to renew your license by the statutorily defined date.

 An applicant who fails to comply with a request for information related to the application, or fails to meet all requirements for a permit within 120 calendar days from the date of filing shall submit a new application and fee if a permit is sought at a later date.

-- All Licensed Midwives must be registered with the State Vital Records Office, Division of Public Health in the Department of Health and Family Services in order to file birth certificate information:
+• All Licensed Midwives must be registered with the State Vital Records Office, Division of Public Health in the Department of Health and Family Services in order to file birth certificate information:

 Wisconsin Vital Records